 - You may not openly carry a pistol in a vehicle unless you have a permit.
 Nor may you carry a concealed pistol without a permit, unless you are on your own land, in your own home, or at your fixed place of business.
 (Alabama Code § 13A-11-73.)
-There are some exceptions to this rule; see Gun Permit Laws in Alabama.
+There are some exceptions to this rule; see Alabama Gun Laws.

 - You may not carry a pistol on or near your body on premises that do not belong to you or that are not under your control.
 This law does not apply to law enforcement officers in the lawful discharge of their duties, or the following individuals while on the job: rural free delivery mail carriers, bonded constables, conductors, railway mail clerks, and express messengers.
 (Alabama Code § 13A-11-52.

 - Even if you have a permit, many sheriff’s offices specify that you may not carry a concealed firearm into an airport, courthouse, or criminal justice building.
 Nor may you carry a gun into public gatherings, such as sporting events, political events, or parades.
 (Check with your county sheriff’s office for details.)